ozhankaraman/IstioCC/README.md

 EOF
 ```

-Check all pods under istio-system are in Ready State before continue to next step
+Check all pods under istio-system are in Ready State before continuing to next step

 ## Deploy East-West Ingress GW
 ```